TKuprinskas/TKuprinskas/README.md

 - 👋 Hi, I’m @TKuprinskas
-- 👀 I’m interested in Front-End projects!
+- 👀 I’m interested in Front-End / Full stack projects!
 - 🌱 I’m currently working as a freelancer.
 - 💞️ I’m looking to collaborate on interesting projects where I could go extra mile and gain more experience!
 - 📫 How to reach me, https://tkuprinskas.lt